What this handout is about

 The types of writing that you do in your anthropology course will depend on your instructor’s learning and writing goals for the class, as well as which subfield of anthropology you are studying.
 Each writing exercise is intended to help you to develop particular skills.
 Most introductory and intermediate level anthropology writing assignments ask for a critical assessment of a group of readings, course lectures, or concepts.
 Here are three common types of anthropology writing assignments:

 This is the type of assignment most often given in anthropology courses (and many other college courses).
 Your anthropology courses will often require you to evaluate how successfully or persuasively a particular anthropological theory addresses, explains, or illuminates a particular ethnographic or archaeological example.
 When your instructor tells you to “argue,” “evaluate,” or “assess,” s/he is probably asking for some sort of critical essay.
-(For more help with deciphering your assignments, see the Writing Center handout on how to read an assignment.
+(For more help with deciphering your assignments, see our handout on understanding assignments.)

 Writing a “critical” essay does not mean focusing only on the most negative aspects of a particular reading or theory.
 Instead, a critical essay should evaluate or assess both the weaknesses and the merits of a given set of readings, theories, methods, or arguments.